Ph: 00971 4313 2843

 • Extremely expensive due to the fact that they are a luxury brand and charge a hefty premium.

-• Unless you are smartly attired don’t expect a massive amount of attention from sales assistants.
+• Unless you are smartly attired don’t expect a great deal of attention from sales assistants.
 These stores often get “rubber-neckers” and tourists who have no intention of purchasing, and subsequently a sales assistant will try to quickly qualify whether you are really in the market for a piece using whatever signals are available.

 National Jewellery Chain